Understanding the biology of oak processionary moth (OPM) can help you to manage it.

 The caterpillars feed on oak leaves.
 The damage which their feeding does to oak trees is quite distinctive and noticeable, because they tend to leave the leaves skeletonised, with the main veins remaining.

 OPM caterpillars will feed on other species of broadleaved tree, but usually only if they are running short of oak leaves to feed on.
-They have been observed feeding on sweet chestnut, hazel, beech, birch and hornbeam, but they cannot usually complete their life-cycle on non-oak species.
+They have been observed feeding on European sweet chestnut (Castanea sativa), hazel (Corylus avellana), beech (Fagus species), birch (Betula spp,) and hornbeam (Carpinus betulus), but they cannot usually complete their life-cycle on non-oak species.

 Caterpillars can remain hidden in the soil around the base of the tree, so any trees seen with feeding damage, but no signs of larvae, should still be treated with suspicion and checked carefully.
 If the tree is in a pot or container, these should also be thoroughly checked.